ProgrammeVitam/vitam-ui/README.md

 ### npm-publish
 This profile is used to build, test & push npm packages to the npm repository.

-It should be used in ui/ui-frontend-common to push the npm package of the common UI library.

 ### rpm
 This profile is used to build rpm packages.